Can air conditioning make cats or dogs sick?

 WHY WOULD YOUR CAT OR DOG NEED AIR CONDITIONING?

 BUT ARE THERE ANY RISKS OF HAVING AIR CONDITIONING WITH A DOG OR A CAT?
+CAN DOGS GET SICK FROM AIR CONDITIONING?

-In short, pets have no real risks when left at home with the air conditioning activated.
+In short, pets have no real risks when left home with the air conditioning activated.
 At times when the temperature is high enough that you’d begin to consider cooling the air, your pet likely has other concerns.

-In asking questions such as “can cats get sick from air conditioning,” it’s often best to think about it in a different context.
+In asking questions such as “Can cats get sick from air conditioning,” it’s often best to think about it in a different context.

 HOW TO KNOW WHEN YOUR PET IS STRUGGLING WITH THE HEAT